Bremsstrahlung photon contributions to parton energy loss at high virtuality ($Q^2$) : a perturbative calculation at $O(\alpha_{s} \alpha_{em})$: : Single-emission single-scattering kernel: one photon and one gluon in the final state

 \section{$\mbox{}$\!\!\!\!\!\!: Single-emission single-scattering kernel: one photon and one gluon in the final state}

-This section summarizes the calculation of all possible diagrams contributing to kernel-2.
+This section summarizes the calculation of all possible diagrams contributing to kernel-2 in a DIS between the highly virtual photon and the nucleus.
 The final state consists of a photon and a gluon with an in-medium quark exchange from the medium.

-The hadronic tensor for Fig.~\ref{fig:kernel2_ph_qgqm_gqqm_ph_both}(a) has the following form
+The hadronic tensor for Fig.~\ref{fig:kernel2_ph_qgqm_gqqm_ph_both}(a) has the following form:

 The above expression of the hadonic tensor has singularity when the denominator of the propagator for $p_1$, $\ell$, $\ell'$ and $p'_1$ becomes on-shell.
 It contains two simple poles for $p^+$ and $p'^+$.
 The contour integration for $p^+$ gives